Boating In The Exumas

 Boaters travel from as far as Australia and New Zealand to enjoy the beautiful waters here.
 Facilities in Great Exuma and a few of the cays offer a safe and secure place to dock your boat for a short or long term visit.
 The marina at Sandals is the largest, accommodating up to 150 boats at fixed and floating docks.
 There is also anchorage at public docks.

-Guides can take you on half-day or full-day adventures—a castaway trip to a secluded island, picnics on a sandbar in the middle of the ocean or snorkeling.
-You'll experience all of the wonders of The Exumas, including picnicking on its famous mile-long sandbar, feeding iguanas and swimming pigs that eat out of your hand, and snorkeling at Thunder Ball Grotto.
+Guides can take you on half-day or full-day adventures through the Cays visiting all of the interesting sites—a castaway trip to a secluded island, picnics on a famous mile-long sandbar in the middle of the ocean, or snorkeling at Thunder Ball Grotto.
+You'll experience all of the wonders of The Exumas, including feeding iguanas and swimming pigs that eat out of your hand.
+Or, take a harbor tour along the mainland for a sightseeing cruise and ride a 40-foot schooner or glass-bottom boat.